mathew653/MakeFileTemplate/Readme.md

 MakeFileTemplate version 3.1

+These makefiles are targeted at compiling a c/c++ application quickly from a command line or batch script.

 This is the current iteration of the makefile system I use for maintaining projects I have been developing it currently targets the following platforms:
 Win32
 Wine